Skip to main content

 Update our current Facebook settings experience to make it easier for users to find the settings they want to control.

-Develop a cleaner information architecture, define the naming conventions and simplify the text and imagery.
+A cleaner information architecture, defined naming conventions and simplified copy and imagery.

 Process